Arya Stark: Season 8

 Arya reunites with Jon, Gendry, and the Hound, who have all journeyed to Winterfell with Daenerys Targaryen's forces to make a stand against the approaching White Walkers.
 Arya asks Gendry, who is forging dragonglass into weapons, to make her a special dragonglass staff.
 When Gendry gives it to Arya, he tells her he is the bastard son of Robert Baratheon.
 Aware of their chances of dying in the upcoming battle and Arya wanting to experience sex, Arya and Gendry sleep together.
 Later that night, Arya hears the signal alerting her that the White Walkers' army has arrived.

 Arya fights in the battle against the dead with the Hound and Beric Dondarrion.
 Beric sacrifices himself to allow Arya and the Hound to escape the wights.
 A battered Arya sprints through the corridors of Winterfell and encounters Melisandre, who suggests to Arya that she is meant to kill the Night King.
 In the Godswood, just as the Night King is about to kill Bran, Arya sneaks up and stabs the Night King with the Valyrian steel dagger Bran gave her.
 Upon killing the Night King, the White Walkers and wights are all destroyed.

 In the aftermath of the battle, Gendry is legitimised as a Baratheon by Daenerys and proposes to Arya.
 Arya declines, as she does not want the life of a lady.
-Sansa and Arya tell Jon they don't trust Daenerys, but Jon defends her.
-Arya learns that Jon is the son of her aunt, Lyanna Stark, and Rhaegar Targaryen after Jon swears her and Sansa to secrecy about his true parentage.
+Sansa and Arya tell Jon they do not trust Daenerys, but Jon defends her.
+Arya learns that Jon is the son of her aunt Lyanna Stark and Rhaegar Targaryen after Jon swears her and Sansa to secrecy about his true parentage.